CloudCoinConsortium/CloudCoin/Merchant Tools/PaymentVerifier/README.md

 7  error cannot create log request
 12 error Not Enough Good Replies
 15 error with command line flags: missing flags
+20 error with command line flags: invalid Oldtag Supplied.
+Oldtag cannot contain the words "change" or "public_change"

 ## Logging
 There are two types of logs.
 The event log and the transaction log.
 They each have their own log locations.

-There will be a differnt log file created for each day.
+There will be a different log file created for each day.
 The names of the log files will be formatted like:

 ```
 Jan.25.2019.PaymentVerifier.txt